luci/luci-go/vpython/README.md

 When invoking such a script via `vpython`, the tool downloads its dependencies and prepares an immutable VirtualEnv containing them.
-It then invokes the script, now running in that VirutalEnv, through the preferred Python interpreter.
+It then invokes the script, now running in that virtualenv, through the preferred Python interpreter.

 `vpython` does its best not to use hacky mechanisms to achieve this.
 It uses